 4 evergreen strategies for social media growth

 It’s almost December and any day now blog posts about adjusting your marketing strategy will be popping up like mushrooms.
 And partly the authors will make some interesting points.
 After all, it’s important to juggle current trends, always changing, enigmatic algorithms, and customer expectations.
-We all need to change to keep our social media channels growing.
+We all need to change to keep our social media marketing growing.

 But I would like to present a different point of view today.